Who Are We?

 Nick pulled his chair over to the mirror, peering out of the side of his eye.

-Nick stood up and walked over to his bed, he crawled under the blankets.
-Covering his head he curled up, the longer he laid the hotter he felt his breath.
-Each exhale feeling heavier than the last.
+Nick stood up and walked over to his bed; he crawled under the blankets.
+Covering his head, he curled up; the longer he lay, the hotter he felt his breath.
+Each exhale feels heavier than the last.
 Soon he felt sleep take him over as he ran away from the constant chatter of the Conductor.

 Nick fell into a deep sleep, he started to dream.

-“I see we have a new comer.
-Please name yourself friend.”
+“I see we have a newcomer.
+Please name yourself a friend.”
 The Conductor said as he walked around the spotlight.

 “But who are you exactly?”